DevT045T/php-api/README.md

-# PHP-API
+# PHP-Api

 ## Description

-This is a lightweight and extendable **PHP-API Framework** designed to help developers quickly build RESTful APIs.
+This is a lightweight and extendable **PHP-Api Framework** designed to help developers quickly build RESTful APIs.
 It provides easy management of API parameters (GET, POST) with support for defining allowed parameters, their required status, and data types.
 It also allows for flexible response formatting, making it easy to create custom APIs.

 This framework can be easily integrated into any PHP project using Composer.

 ## Features

 - **Standardized API Parameter Handling**: Easily manage allowed API parameters, including data types and required status.
+- **Flexible Parameter Validation**: Validate that only expected parameters are included, check for required parameters, and validate parameter data types.
 - **Custom Response Wrapper**: Define a custom response structure using a flexible wrapper.
 - **Flexible HTTP Method Support**: Supports GET, POST, PUT, DELETE HTTP methods.
 - **Meta Data**: The response includes metadata such as response code, server host, number of results, and script execution time.